lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 "✂️  Inpaint Stitch" is a node that stitches the inpainted image back into the original image without altering unmasked areas.

+"✂️  Extend Image for Outpainting" is a node that extends an image and masks in order to use the power of Inpaint Crop and Stich (rescaling, blur, blend, restitching) for outpainting.

 The main advantages of inpainting only in a masked area with these nodes are:
   - It's much faster than sampling the whole image.
   - It enables setting the right amount of context from the image for the prompt to be more accurately represented in the generated picture.